Super Monkey Ball Adventure: Development

-Where as previous Super Monkey Ball games focused mainly on innovative gameplay, Sega emphasized plot in Super Monkey Ball Adventure as a move to make the game more accessible.
+Whereas previous Super Monkey Ball games focused mainly on innovative gameplay, Sega emphasized plot in Super Monkey Ball Adventure as a move to make the game more accessible.

-Critical reception
+Reception

-Super Monkey Ball Adventure received mixed to negative reviews from critics and holds a score of 51/100 on all platforms according to the review aggregator website Metacritic.
+Super Monkey Ball Adventure received "mixed or average reviews" from critics on all platforms, according to the review aggregator website Metacritic.
 It obtained a rare ranking of zero percent on Rotten Tomatoes' video game section.
 The game was criticized for the series’ unwelcome shift to platform-adventure gameplay, controls, and difficulty, with many publications deeming it the worst in the series.
 Nintendo Power gave the game a 5.5 out of 10 rating and it, along with many other sources, claimed it was the worst installment thus far in the Super Monkey Ball series.
-X-Play gave it a 1 out of 5.
+X-Play gave it a one out of five.
 IGN gave the game a "Bad" rating at 4.8 out of 10, criticizing the gameplay and difficulty, but the game's soundtrack was highly praised.